simplex-chat/simplexmq/protocol/overview-tjr.md

 - Users trust their contacts and the servers they chose.

 By default, servers do not retain access logs, and permanently delete messages and queues when requested.
 Messages persist only in memory until they cross a threshold of time, typically on the order of days.[0]
-There is still a risk that a server maliciously record all queues and messages (even though encrypted) sent via the same transport connection and to gain a partial knowledge of the user’s communications graph and other meta-data.
+There is still a risk that a server maliciously records all queues and messages (even though encrypted) sent via the same transport connection to gain a partial knowledge of the user’s communications graph and other meta-data.

 SimpleX supports measures (managed transparently to the user at the agent level) to mitigate the trust placed in servers.
 These include rotating the queues in use between users, noise traffic, and supporting overlay networks such as Tor.